 The HW Tank heat deflector was removed to make screw removal easier.
 Do not remove the 2 screws holding the wood mounting board in place.
-(I know this because I removed them and realized they were in there to hold the mounting board in place).

 Clean the residual butyl tape from the coach using mineral spirits.

 Remove the gas fitting with a 19 mm wrench.